[This post was written in 2009 and remained unpublished until 2023].

 Oh nArAyaNi!
 You are worshipped (tozu) by mahAlakSmI (tirumagaL) and sarasvati (bhArati).
 You will always grant (us) with delightful music (inimaiyAna isai) , affectionate heart (uLamadAgu nasai) , and harmony with everyone (perugiyODa isai).
 Kindly grace (us) (aruLAi) by not letting (viDAmE) (us) get bound (sUzha) by passions (pAsam), oh Goddess (IshvariyE)!
 You are my refuge (aDaikkalam) !
 With all modesty (nANAlum) , I pray (tudittu) to You, Oh Goddess Bhairavi; please deign to come (varavE) !

+On a light note, the first line of this caraNam reminds me of the argument between the three Goddesses in the movie sarasvati sabadam!
 The prayer in the following lines is so moving.
 We badly need good music (this svarajati is one definite example), harmony and peace these days.
+The mettu of the last line is mind blowing.
+It gives such a lingering climax to this mammoth composition!

 May the Goddess shower us with music of supreme quality and free us from our bondages by blessing us with the knowledge of the Ultimate!